 Simple Household Needs:

-Laundry baskets, laundry detergent, toilet paper, paper towels, cleaning supplies.
-(For these cleaning kits, we use new items only.)
-Gently used items can include small kitchen and household appliances (microwaves/toaster ovens/vacuum cleaners), bedding, electronics, pots and pans, flatware, glasses, furniture (see note above about donation process) and more.
-See our SHN webpage for more details.
+Laundry baskets, detergent, toilet paper, paper towels, cleaning supplies.
+(For cleaning kits, we use new items only.)
+Gently used items can include small kitchen and household appliances (microwaves/toaster ovens/vacuums), bedding, electronics, pots/pans, flatware, glasses, furniture (see donation guidelines above) and more.
+See SHN webpage for more detail.